 In Appleton, Wisconsin, Marge Christensen labors tirelessly to share the Gospel.
 In her eighties, Marge is active in her church and has been promoting biblical citizenship for more than twenty years.
 She and her husband are ambassadors for the Alliance Defending Freedom and have been working lately to encourage churches to promote marriage

 Recently, Marge shared with a colleague of mine that churches do not seem to sense the urgency of teaching on matters of marriage, family

-, and religious freedom.
+and especially religious liberty.

 BreakPoint is a Christian worldview ministry that seeks to build and resource a movement of Christians committed to living and defending Christian worldview in all areas of life.
 Begun by Chuck Colson in 1991 as a daily radio broadcast, BreakPoint provides a Christian perspective on today’s news and trends via radio, interactive media, and print.
 Today BreakPoint commentaries, co-hosted by Eric Metaxas and John Stonestreet, air daily on more than 1,200 outlets with an estimated weekly listening audience of eight million people.
 Feel free to contact us at BreakPoint.org where you can read and search answers to common questions.

-Publication date: September 2, 2014
+Publication date: October 2, 2014